 For the study, scientists recruited 352 individuals and randomly organized them into 80 teams, making sure no participants with pre-existing relationships were on the same team.

 For their initial experimental task, each team played in a geocaching competition called Findamine, an exercise created by previous IS researchers which gives players short, text-based clues to find landmarks.
 Participants were incentivized with cash rewards for winning the competition.

-Each of these conditions lasted 45 minutes and those in the video gaming treatment chose to play either Rock Band or Halo 4 — games selected because they are both familiar and require coordinated efforts among players.
+Each of these conditions lasted 45 minutes.
+Those in the video gaming treatment chose to play either Rock Band or Halo 4 — games selected because they are both familiar and require coordinated efforts among players.

 “It doesn’t matter if people are avid video gamers to see the positive effects of gaming together; they observed video game novices established communications norms — and built working relationships — even quicker with new teammates so as to learn the nuances of the game.”

 There is one caveat to the finding, notwithstanding the examination was finished with groups of people who don’t have any acquaintance with one another.
-Specialists concede If the team are as of now acquainted with one another, at that point focused video gaming may perhaps strengthen predispositions and negative connections created from previous experiences.
+Specialists concede that if the team are acquainted with one another, at that point, focused video gaming may perhaps strengthen predispositions and negative connections created from previous experiences.